-There is a great deal of misunderstanding about what constitutes Right Wing economics.
+There is a great deal of misunderstanding about what constitutes capitalist economics.
 The Left sees a world dominated by Big Business getting away with

 - not paying their fair share of taxes